 We had previously announced that our Sightseeing Tour operations were to be temporarily suspended to the end of March.
 It is now clear that the risks associated with the spread of the virus are still high and we have determined that continued closure is necessary.
-We have made the decision to remain closed until May 1, 2020, at which time we will further assess the impacts of COVID-19 on our tourism operations.
-Our customers can book tours from May 1st and onwards, knowing that if the situation with COVID-19 changes, our team will support you in adjusting your travel plans accordingly.
+Our customers can still book tours from June 1st and onwards, knowing that if the situation with COVID-19 does not resolve, our team will support you in adjusting your travel plans accordingly.

 We will continue to monitor the recommendations of the Public Health Agency of Canada and provide further updates as new information becomes available.

 At this time, our other operations remain open, in a limited capacity, to ensure that we are prepared to respond to any public health emergency or other essential service that may require our assistance.

 We continue to implement stringent measures to reduce the risk of COVID-19 exposure and transmission to our employees and any customers on board our aircraft.
 In addition to the measures outlined in our update on March 13th, we have made further adjustments to the way in which we operate as follows:

 - All employees who are capable of performing their duties remotely have been instructed to work from home until further notice.

 - Where remote work is not practicable, the number of employees working in any one area of a facility is being limited.

 - Public access to our facilities has been restricted.